Augustin007/anremithrl-s-guide-to-earendor/World/Characters & More/Beings/Immortals/Greater Immortals/Deities/Primordials/Dusk/Dur-baagal.md

+---
+classification: primordial
+race: dusk
+PC: false
+aliases:
+  - Cold and Cruel
+  - Dur-baagal the Cold and Cruel
+---
 ## Introduction

 Dur-baagal, known as the Cold and Cruel, is a Primordial of immense power and malevolence.
 Born during the age of the Primordials of Dusk, he has been a central figure in the shaping of the cosmos and the Eternal Wars that have raged between the Primordials of Dawn and Dusk.